fedexist/empatica-challenge/README.md

 cd unhealthy-wearables

-# 2. Download raw_bucket.zip and unzip it
+# 2. Download raw_bucket.zip inside the 'unhealthy-wearables' folder and unzip it
 unzip raw_bucket.zip

 # 3. Create a virtual environment and activate it